ckeditor/ckeditor5-dev/packages/jsdoc-plugins/README.md

 ## Inheritance of class members

+This feature is implemented by the `lib/relation-fixer/index.js` plugin.

 ### Overview

 As of version 3.4.3 JSDoc [does not support inheritance of static members](https://github.com/jsdoc3/jsdoc/issues/1229).

 If class B extends class A and class A has a static property, JSDoc will not output documentation of that static property to documentation of class B.

-`relation-fixer` plugin checks for such cases and updates documentation of child classes with documentation of inherited, implemented or mixed static members.
+zThe `lib/relation-fixer` plugin checks for such cases and updates documentation of child classes with documentation of inherited, implemented or mixed static members.

-It also adds additional properties to doclets of classes, interfaces and mixins to show related doclets.
+It also adds additional properties to doclets of classes, interfaces, and mixins to show related doclets.
 These properties are:

-* `augmentsNested` - array of longnames of all parent classes,
+* `augmentsNested` - an array of references to all parent classes,
-* `implementsNested` - array of longnames of implemented interfaces,
+* `implementsNested` - an array of references to implemented interfaces,
-* `mixesNested` - array of longnames of mixed mixins,
+* `mixesNested` - an array of references to mixed mixins,
-* `descendants` - array of longnames of entities which implement, mix or extend the doclet.
+* `descendants` - an array of references to entities which implement, mix or extend the doclet.

 ## Changelog